 - Use an anonymous email address which is not linked to your project domain. (e.g., gmail, protonmail, mail.ru, etc.)

 - Advertise or participate in bounty campaigns, pump and dumps, reviewing for reward, or other forms of brigading or inauthentic activity.

 Paid, automatic, bulk, or non-genuine interactions

-Medium depends on various user behaviors — like follows and recommends — to determine what content to feature and make the site work well for everyone.
+Medium depends on various user behaviors — like follows and claps — to determine what content to feature and make the site work well for everyone.
 So, we don’t allow artificial behaviors that skew this system and as a result degrade or distort other users’ experiences.

 If you break the rules

 We strive to be fair, but we reserve the right to suspend accounts or remove content, without notice, for any reason, particularly to protect our services, infrastructure, users, or community.
 If you attempt to evade suspension by creating new accounts or posts, we will suspend your new accounts and posts.

 Upon investigating or disabling content associated with your account, we will notify you, unless we believe your account is automated or operating in bad faith, or that notifying you is likely to cause, maintain or exacerbate harm to someone.

 If you believe your content or account has been restricted or disabled in error, or believe there is relevant context we were not aware of in reaching our determination, you can write to us at firstname.lastname@example.org.
 We will consider all good faith efforts to appeal.

 Government Takedown Requests